LordLeXaT/M5Core2_SimpleClock/README.md

 *2. Time Sync (If WiFi icon is green, touch the TimeSync icon once), the icon will turn green if sync is done

 *3. Close Menu (will hide the menu icons and disable the touch areas for the 3 icons)

+## known problems

+sometimes the WiFi is not working as expected, I tried to fix this by
+restarting the complete WiFi but I'm not sure if this helps
+I think this is some ESP32 issue, that sometimes cannot connect to WiFi

+As I began with ESP chips I resetted the whole chip by using ESP.restart();
+So this is my first attempt to fix it otherwise